-conditionally registered vehicle has the meaning given by the Transport Operations (Road Use Management-Vehicle Registration) Regulation 2010.
+conditionally registered vehicle means a conditionally registered vehicle under the Transport Operations (Road Use Management-Vehicle Registration) Regulation 2021.

 28 Safe use of vehicle by reference to transport legislation

 - (1) If a person, while in a State forest or timber reserve, does an act or makes an omission that, if done or made on a road, would contravene any of the following provisions of the Queensland Road Rules, the person commits an offence against this subsection-

 - section 256(1)

 - section 264

 - section 264A

 - section 265

 - section 268

 - section 270(1) or (2)

 - section 271(4) or (5).